-More broadly, I study how law, technology, and firms produce—and are produced by—social and cultural relations.
-Drawing from intellectual traditions in law and society, organizational theory, cultural sociology, economic sociology, and technology studies, my research is oriented around two lines of inquiry: 1) the formal and informal governance of economic and technological innovations, and 2) the organizational environments centered around such innovations.
-I employ both quantitative and qualitative methods in my work, including longitudinal and multi-level modeling techniques, geospatial analysis, historical/archival methods, textual analysis, and in-depth interviews.
+More broadly, and drawing from intellectual traditions in organizational theory, law and society, cultural sociology, economic sociology, social psychology, and technology studies, my research is oriented around two broad lines of inquiry: 1) the formal and informal governance of economic and technological innovations, and 2) the organizational and legal environments surrounding such innovations.
+My current projects include studies of the psychological, organizational, and cultural underpinnings of personal data exchange in the digital economy (with Marion Fourcade), the effects of automated decision-support technologies on the professions (with Deirdre Mulligan and Nitin Kohli), and the construction and implementation of “data ethics” in the tech industry and higher education (with Solon Barocas, Anna Hoffman, Karen Levy, and Deirdre Mulligan).
+I employ both quantitative and qualitative methods in his work, including longitudinal and multi-level modeling techniques, in-depth interviews, surveys, geospatial analyses, and historical/archival methods.

 My dissertation examined the relationships between law and society when encountering disruptive, risky economic activities.
 Using the case of U.S. fossil-fuel development and the controversial practice of high-volume hydraulic fracturing (“fracking”), and drawing from sociological theories of law, organizations, politics, social movements, and the economy, I reveal the sociopolitical and economic foundations of laws and legal processes governing fracking.